kctang/gist-loader/README.md

 # gist-loader

-#### A microformat where bolded text prefixed by `gist:` will be parsed as a gist and its contents will be embedded.
+#### A microformat where bolded text prefixed by `gist:` will be parsed as a gist and its contents embedded.

 `gist-loader.js` detects GitHub gists described in HTML content and display them as embedded gists.
 Why?
 To be able to...